ibid/ibid/docs/intro.rst

 This is the documentation for Ibid.
 Ibid is a multi-protocol general purpose chat bot written in Python.
-It uses a natural language interface, and can connect to multiple sources, including IRC, Jabber and SILC servers, as well as allowing interaction using SMTP, HTTP and various RPC protocols.
+It uses a natural language interface, and can connect to multiple sources including IRC, Jabber and SILC servers, as well as allowing interaction using SMTP, HTTP and various RPC protocols.
-It aims to be agnostic with regard to how it is used, and to make plugins and extensions as easy as possible to write.
+It aims to be a useful base to build any kind of chat bot from, and to make plugins and extensions as easy as possible to write.

 Ibid is in constant development.
 The code is hosted `on Launchpad <https://launchpad.net/ibid/>`_.